-Every morning, I force myself out of bed, wolf down some toast and make my way down to the subway station for the 16 minute commute into the city.
-Once on the train at rush hour, my fellow passengers and I keep a close eye on the occupied seats when we pause at a hub station.
-At the smallest sign that a person may vacate their seat, we swoop in like a flock of seagulls fighting over a stale french fry to grab a place to sit.
+Every morning, I force myself out of bed, scarf down some toast, and make my way down to the subway station for the 16-minute rush-hour commute into the city on Stockholm Public Transit.
+Once on the train at rush hour, my fellow passengers and I keep a close eye on the occupied seats as we approach the bustling hub station.
+At the smallest sign that a person may vacate their seat, we swoop in like a flock of seagulls fighting over a stale french fry, desperate to grab a place to sit.

 Of course, after scoring a coveted place to rest my legs, it’s only a few stops until I arrive at my destination, which also happens to be a hub station.
 Now I am in the benevolent position of granting another drained passenger the dignity of relaxing in the comfort of a thinly cushioned bench, while I escape to the platform.

-I trudge up the stairs (the escalator is always broken and the elevator has an overwhelming odor of urine), and look for the quickest and most convenient way to exit the station.
+From here, the real fun begins.
+I trudge up the stairs (because naturally, the escalator is always broken and the elevator has an overwhelming odor of urine), and look for the quickest and most convenient way to exit the station.

-Temperatures are currently below freezing, and because of bad construction, the forward facing door I normally take has a flimsy paper sign attached with cheap tape begining to peal off with the cold.
+Temperatures are currently below freezing, and because of bad construction, the forward facing door I normally take has a flimsy paper sign attached with cheap tape beginning to peel off with the cold.
 It reads, “Please use other door to minimize cold air in the station.”

 Like many commuters, I think, “This is not my problem.”
 Taking the door on the left means walking 5 extra steps around the corner.
 That’s 5 extra steps in the cold, slippery outdoors.